nebrius/raspi-io/README.md

 Raspi-io is a Firmata API compatible library for Raspbian running on the [Raspberry Pi](http://www.raspberrypi.org/) that can be used as an I/O plugin with [Johnny-Five](https://github.com/rwaldron/johnny-five).
 The API docs for this module can be found on the [Johnny-Five Wiki](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins).
-Raspi IO supports the Model B Rev 1, Model B Rev 2, Model A+, Model B+, and Raspberry Pi 2 Model B, but does _not_ support the Model A.
+Raspi IO supports the Model B Rev 1, Model B Rev 2, Model A+, Model B+, Raspberry Pi 2 Model B, and Raspbery Pi Zero, but does _not_ support the Model A.

 If you have a bug report, feature request, or wish to contribute code, please be sure to check out the [Contributing Guide](/CONTRIBUTING.md).